Iran has allowed nuclear inspections, U.S. Vice President says

 Iranian and U.S. officials continue to trade messages via Qatari and Pakistani mediators, despite Tehran's delegation walking out of face-to-face negotiations after U.S. President Donald Trump threatened Iran over the closure of the Strait of Hormuz.

 Iran's semi-official Tasnim News Agency reported that Iranian officials refused to return to the room where talks are taking place in Switzerland, after the comments threatening Iran, made by the U.S. President, became public.
-Messages were still being traded via Qatari and Pakistani mediators, according to a unnamed source cited by Tasnim.
+Messages were still being traded via Qatari and Pakistani mediators, according to an unnamed source cited by Tasnim.

-Just before talks officially began, Fox News reported that Trump said he told Iranian officials "you won't have a country" if they tried to close the Strait of Hormuz again.
+Just before talks officially began, Fox News reported that Trump said he told Iranian officials, "you won't have a country" if they tried to close the Strait of Hormuz again.
 Trump also reiterated an earlier threat that the U.S. would take over the waterway and possibly charge a toll of its own, Fox News said.

 A U.S. diplomat involved in the negotiations said talks between the two countries were continuing.